jonrimmer/fake-latin-component/readme.md

 Fake Latin
 =========

 Fake Latin is a web component for generating placeholder latin text (e.g. "Lorem ipsum...").
-It is uses the [Polymer library](http://polymer-project.org).
-It can be used to generate small fragments of text, or entire psuedo-structured articles.
+It uses the [Polymer library](http://polymer-project.org).
+It can be used to generate small fragments of text or entire psuedo-structured articles.

 I originally wrote the component as a simple project to experiment with Polymer, but hopefully it may prove useful to others for rapid prototyping.